glu-factory/glu/README.md

 # glu

-> binding together web and native
+> binding web with native

 This library provides a generalised means of developing distributable, super lightweight hybrid apps.
 It trivialises making system level functions calls from browser based user interfaces.